akretion/odoo-mooncard-connector/README.rst

 How Mooncard works
 ==================

-A Mooncard is a special `MasterCard <http://www.mastercard.com/>`_ credit card, linked to a dedicated bank account.
-To make a payment, you can use the Mooncard like any MasterCard credit card.
+A Mooncard is a special `MasterCard <http://www.mastercard.com/>`_, linked to a dedicated bank account.
+To make a payment, you can use the Mooncard like any MasterCard card.
 When you make a payment:

-* Mooncard instantly receives the raw credit card transaction, which contains all the details about the payment (date, time, amount in local currency, amount in EUR) and about the vendor (vendor name, country, activity, etc.).
+* Mooncard instantly receives the raw bank transaction, which contains all the details about the payment (date, time, amount in local currency, amount in EUR) and about the vendor (vendor name, country, activity, etc.).
 Among the 6 things needed to record the transaction in the accounting:

   - item 1 (date) is known,
   - item 2 (total amount) is known,